aptible/support/source/quickstart/python/flask.md

----
-title: Flask
-subtitle: Deploy your Flask app to Aptible in about 5 minutes
-language: Python
----

 This guide will show you how to set up a Python app using the Flask framework, Gunicorn, SQLAlchemy, and PostgreSQL.

 This guide assumes you have: